-In simplest terms, advanced computing (or high performance computing) refers to an aggregation of the processing power of a number of computers focused toward performance of a task(s) that would take a single desktop computer a long time to perform.
+In simplest terms, advanced computing (high performance or supercomputing) refers to an aggregation of the processing power of a number of computers focused toward performance of a task(s) that would take a single desktop computer a long time to perform.

-A big data set is one that contains such a large number of observations that there are almost certain to be undiscovered patterns within the data that would reveal useful information about the populations to which the data pertains.
+"Big data" might refer to a data set that contains such a large number of observations that there are almost certain to be undiscovered patterns within the data that would reveal useful information about the populations to which the data pertains.
 The data are not necessarily comprised of numbers; a researcher might be "mining" through a literary collection, a website category, or a film library.
 The possibilities are endless.

 What Advanced Computing Tools are Available?

-ITS-Research Computing Services is working to provide multiple advanced computing
+ITS-Research Computing Services provides multiple advanced computing tools (big data

-tools (big data tools) to meet the needs of faculty and student researchers at ETSU.
+tools) to meet the needs of faculty and student researchers at ETSU.
+The information

-The information below outlines tools that are currently available.
-For assistance
+below outlines tools that are currently available.
+For assistance with any of these,

-(waiver or approval).
-If your research involves animals, you will require UCAC approval.
+If your research involves animals, you will require University Council on Animal Care

-If your research involves export control, you will require approval from the Export
+approval.
+If your research involves export control, you will require approval from

-Control Compliance Officer.
-Additional approval procedures may be required by ACF.
+the Export Control Compliance Officer.
+Additional approval procedures may be required

 AMAZON WEB SERVICES EC2 (AWS EC2)